SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Related Work

 \subsection{Datasets for GitHub Issue Resolution}

-Recently, many benchmarks have been established to evaluate the ability of large language models (LLMs) to resolve real-world GitHub issues.
+Recently, many benchmarks have been proposed to evaluate the ability of large language models (LLMs) to resolve real-world GitHub issues.
 Among them, SWE-bench~\cite{jimenez2023swe} is the most widely used, providing 2,294 Python issues with paired post-PR test suites for automated evaluation.
-SWE-bench Verified~\cite{openai2024swe} further improves reliability by manually validating 500 instances to ensure clarity and solvability.
-For multilingual and multimodal evaluation, OmniGIRL~\cite{guo2025omnigirl} offers 959 issues spanning Python, JavaScript, TypeScript, and Java, supporting both multimodal and multilingual assessment.
-SWE-bench Multimodal~\cite{yang2024swe} similarly contributes tasks containing code snippets and screenshots to test models’ ability to integrate visual and textual information.
-In addition, a range of other benchmarks and datasets have been proposed to cover diverse programming languages and evaluation needs~\cite{zan2025multi, zan2024swe, aleithan2024swe}.
-Besides, to improve the ability of models to resolve GitHub issues, researchers have introduced a number of training environments that support large-scale training and automated evaluation.
+Subsequently, some works such as SWE-bench-Verified~\cite{openai2024swe} improved SWE-bench to enhance its reliability~\cite{openai2024swe,wang2025solved,huang2024agents,aleithan2024swe,yu2025utboost}.
+Following that, other works such as Multi-SWE-bench~\cite{zan2025multi} propose new issue resolution datasets covering more languages and modalities~\cite{guo2025omnigirl, yang2024swem, zan2025multi, zan2024swe, aleithan2024swe,deng2025nocode,zhang2025swef,du2025swe}.
+Besides, to improve the issue resolution ability of models by training, researchers propose a number of training datasets~\cite{pan2024training} that support large-scale training and automated evaluation.
 For example, SWE-Gym~\cite{pan2024training} provides 2,438 Python tasks with Docker-based environments and unit tests for agent training.
-R2E-Gym~\cite{jain2025r2e} procedurally generates over 8,700 executable environments using automated test synthesis and back-translation.
-SWE-smith~\cite{yang2025swe} automates the construction of Python execution environments and synthesizes over 50,000 training tasks from 128 repositories, supporting agent training of models.
+Additionally, other researchers~\cite{jain2025r2e,yang2025swe,pham2025swe} use LLM to synthesize issue data to train the issue resolution ability of models.
+For example, R2E-Gym~\cite{jain2025r2e} uses LLM to generate 8,700 task instances using automated test synthesis and back-translation.